mccright/rand-notes/home-maintainance-tasks.md

 **MARCH**
 - [ ] Clean the coffee-maker.
 - [ ] Check furnace filter and replace if dirty.
-- [ ] Wipe out the inside of indoor trash and recycling bins.
-- [ ] Change batteries in carbon monoxide and smoke detectors when you set the clocks forward.
+- [ ] Change batteries in carbon monoxide and smoke detectors in years that end in 2 and 7.
-- [ ] Drain and flush hot water heater.
+- [ ] Drain and flush hot water heater when you set the clocks forward.
 - [ ] Inspect roofing for damaged shingles and leaks, and schedule repair if necessary.
 - [ ] Schedule spring air conditioning and/or sprinkling system maintenance.
 - [ ] Schedule lawnmower tune-up and blade sharpening.